shnCanos/sleet/README.md

 Meant for me but you can use it too.

-What it does is pretty simple, although it doesn't work with all package managers, such as xbps.

 It writes the packages you install into "$HOME/.config/installer/list.shnaw".

 Then, if you ever change distro, or simply delete your whole drive you have it as a backup!
 Very nice!

+NOTE: It doesn't work with all package managers.
+For instance, it doesn't work with xbps, because it has various commands such as xbps-install or xbps-query

 # Setting up